Q1: What is Muslin?

 The impact of British rule on Indian agriculture:

 The money-lender cum merchant was aided in exploiting the grower by the expanding commercialization.
-The peasants were required to sell their produce soon after harvest, at whatever price they could get, in order to satisfy the demands of the government, money-lenders and the landlords.
+The peasants were required to sell their produce soon after harvest, at whatever price they could get, to satisfy the demands of the government, money-lenders and landlords.
 The growth in population pressure on agriculture, which disproportionately affected peasants, was added to the previous issues.
-The goal of agricultural activities switched from self-sufficiency to commercialization, with the goal of increasing colonial revenues.
+The goal of agricultural activities switched from self-sufficiency to commercialization, to increase colonial revenues.
 As a result, cash crop yields increased, but this did not benefit farmers in any manner.

 |